jcmdln/gein/Readme.md

 ## Warnings
-- Read the warnings at the top of `install.sh` FIRST!
+- Read the warnings at the top of `gein.sh` FIRST!
 - You must manually partition and mount your disks.
   - Consult your Gentoo Handbook.
 - gein does not install a web browser or office suite.